 We are in an increasingly dynamic and competitive business environment, where sales teams must quickly adapt to change.
-One of the key decisions leaders face is how to incorporate new talent: should they opt for traditional recruitment, or is the staff augmentation model more suitable?
+One of the key decisions leaders face is how to incorporate new talent: should they opt for augmentation and traditional hiring?
 The choice largely depends on the specific needs and goals of the organization.
 In this blog, we analyze both strategies, comparing their main characteristics, differences, and benefits.

 Staff Augmentation:

 This model provides the sales team with the ability to adjust their workforce according to the demand of specific projects.
-This is useful when temporary increases in staffing are needed; in this case, this strategy offers the flexibility to do so without going through the lengthy processes of selection, hiring, and firing typical of traditional recruitment.
+This is useful when temporary increases in staffing are needed; in this case, this strategy offers the flexibility to do so without long-term commitments, avoiding the lengthy processes of selection, hiring, and firing typical of traditional recruitment.

 Traditional Recruitment: